Pradeepltr/Clodflare_Demo_API_UI/Readme.md

 2. We try to use Worker Kv And R2.
 3. It is demo of CRUD operation of products.
 4. You can able to add product, delete product , update product and see list of all products.
-5. We try to store Product photo in R2 and get Product Photo from R2 and Store it with all informations like Product Id,Name,Price in Worker KV
+5. We try to store Product image in R2 and get Product image url from R2 and Store it with all informations like Product Id,Name,Price in Worker KV

 Hosted URL :
 UI - https://ec847d5a.cloudflare-demo-ui.pages.dev

-Backend API URL -

-For Add/Update (Info) - info.pk6361439.workers.dev

-        (Image) - image.pk6361439.workers.dev

-For delete - deleteapi.pk6361439.workers.dev

-For list All Products - infoget.pk6361439.workers.dev
+Backend API - Please check one by one Folder and know better about flow of backend part